CAN MY LANDLORD EVICT ME FOR HAVING A DOG IN NEW YORK?

 This includes the condominium owners in Staten Island, Brooklyn, and Queens, but it does not apply to condo owners in Manhattan and the Bronx, or the buildings owned by the New York City Housing Authority (NYCHA).

-When it comes to pet policy, rental agreement documents are usually quite clear—however, this isn’t always the last word on whether or not you can own a pet.
-It’s interesting to note that the NYC Pet Law has a legal loophole that allows you to keep your pets in your New York apartments legally—despite a “no-pets” clause in the residential lease.
+When it comes to pet policy, some buildings do allow for pets, while others may be subject to specific laws like rent control.
+However, this isn’t always the last word on whether or not you can own a pet – the NYC Pet Law has a legal loophole that allows you to keep your pets in your New York apartments legally—despite a “no-pets” clause in the residential lease.

 According to the clause, a landlord cannot impose a “no-pet” policy if: